verifyica-team/pipeliner/README.md

 The easiest way to get started is to look at the [QUICK_START](QUICK_START.md) guide.

-# Migration from 1.x.x to 2.x.x

-If you are migrating from version 1.x.x to 2.x.x, please see the [MIGRATION](MIGRATION.md) guide.

 # Building

 Java 11 or later is required to build.